What Language is Spoken in Denmark? Danish, of course!

 To conjugate a verb in the past tense, you need to add a different ending to the stem of the verb.
 For example, the verb “at gå” (to go) would be conjugated as follows:

 Another important aspect of Danish grammar is word order.
 In Danish, the word order is typically Subject-Verb-Object.
-For example, the sentence “Jeg spiser en sandwich” (I am eating a sandwich) would be translated as “I sandwich a eat” in English.
+For example, you would translate the sentence “Jeg spiser en sandwich” (I am eating a sandwich) as “I sandwich a eat” in English.
 This may seem unclear at first, but with a bit of practice, it will become second nature.

 The final important aspect of Danish grammar is gender.
 There are three genders in Danish – masculine, feminine, and neuter – and each noun is assigned to one of these genders.
-For example, the word “bil” (car) is masculine, the word “pige” (girl) is feminine, and the word “bord” (table) is neuter.
-This can be confusing for English speakers, as there is no equivalent in English.
-However, with a bit of practice, it is not difficult to master.
+In Danish, nouns have genders, unlike English.
+“Bil” is masculine, “pige” is feminine, and “bord” is neuter—practice helps mastery.

 Other Spoken Language There